U.S. Supreme Court revives India power plant lawsuit

 Justice Stephen Breyer, a liberal, was the lone dissenter, saying that when the 1945 law was written, international organizations enjoyed broad immunity.

-Justice Brett Kavanaugh, an appointee of President Donald Trump who joined the court last October, did not take part because he was involved in the case in his prior role as a federal appeals court judge.
+President Donald Trump’s administration had backed the plaintiffs, saying international organizations should not be given anything more than the limited immunity foreign countries are accorded.

-The IFC had expressed concern that a ruling against the organization could invite similar lawsuits targeting it and other international development banks.
+Justice Brett Kavanaugh, a Trump appointee who joined the court last October, did not take part because he was involved in the case in his prior role as a federal appeals court judge.

 The villagers said the plant’s construction and operations did not comply with the environmental plan set out for the project.
 The local environment has been devastated, according to the plaintiffs, with marine life killed by water discharges from the plant’s cooling system and coal dust contaminating the air.